easy-graph/easygraph-doc-source/README.md

 - Install dependencies in `requirements.txt`.
 - Run ` make html`.
 The updated pages locate in `./_build/html`.

+## Cross-reference

+You can refer to the /docs_using_sphinx/hypergraph.rst or following steps.

+1. Label the .rst in /reference by running rst_label.py manually.
+2. Add cross-reference in your target .rst manually.
+3. Build HTML from `rst` files refer to the previous step.

 ## Deploy to easy-graph.github.io

 - Sync all the files under `./_build/html` to repository `easy-graph.github.io`: